Azula05/FUSIONprimerXL/README.md

 ### <u>Building fastahack index</u>

-Make sure to to download the fastafile in a folder called index_fastahack for the corresponding genome.
+Make sure to to download the fastafile in a folder called index_fastahack for the corresponding genome (example : /assets/GRCh38/index_fastahack/).
+The steps for GRCh38 are described below, for other species see [other species](#4.
+Other species), replace the corresponding links and file locations.
-- Step 1:  download the complete primary assembly in the corresponding assets folder  (/assets/GRCh38/index_fastahack/).
+- Step 1:  download the complete primary assembly in the corresponding assets folder.

 ```
 wget https://ftp.ensembl.org/pub/release-111/fasta/homo_sapiens/dna/Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz